Professor Fiona Macaulay

 Professor Macaulay is recognised as the leading UK expert on prison conditions and extradition requests by the Brazilian authorities.

 She has been interviewed for media including the BBC, The Guardian and France 24, and, as a fluent Portuguese speaker, she has appeared on various Brazilian outlets.
 She can also interview in Spanish.

-View all experts in: Latin America, Politics.
+View all experts in: International affairs and security.